-Furthermore, I worked as editor and presenter of several radio programs on the Transylvanian Maria Radio.
+Furthermore, I worked as editor and presenter of several radio programmes on the Transylvanian Maria Radio.

-Since 2012 I am teaching acting for opera singers in the Crescendo Summer Institute; since 2017 I am leading the SOSTENUTO
+Since 2012 I teach acting for opera singers in the Crescendo Summer Institute; I have led the SOSTENUTO since 2017.

 I am grateful to God to have the opportunity to witness the growth of a marvellous Transylvanian movement, a movie-mission, which is built around the life of the great bishop of Transylvania: Áron Márton.

-In 2016 I had the premiere of my show entitled „The Mighty One" and since I travel around with it to speak about the truth and the incredible beauty of the approaching God.
+In 2016 I had the premiere of my show entitled „The Mighty One" and since have travel around with it to speak about the truth and the incredible beauty of the approaching God.

 I am grateful, because I have parents, brothers and grandparents, friends, and I know wonderful things about the previous generations of my family.”

-He is theologian (and ordained Rev. of the Swiss reformed church) and has also studied linguistics, literature and history.
-He has published several books - also his poetry.
+Beat is a theologian and an ordained Reverend of the Swiss reformed church.
+He has also studied linguistics, literature and history.
+To date, he has published several of his books, including some of his poetry.